cfengine/core/HACKING.md

   * `LOG_LEVEL_CRIT` For critical errors, process exits immediately.
   * `LOG_LEVEL_ERR`: For cf-agent, promise failed.
 For cf-serverd, some system error occured that is worth logging to syslog.
+  * `LOG_LEVEL_NOTICE`: Important information (not errors) that must not be missed by the user.
+For example cf-agent uses it in files promises when change tracking is enabled and the file changes.
   * `LOG_LEVEL_INFO`: For cf-agent, changes that the agent performs to the system, for example when a promise has been repaired.
 For cf-serverd, `access_rules` denials for connected clients.